HarunMbaabu/Data-Science-For-EveryOne/README.md

 ### **Week 3: Teach Someone Data Science #TeachSomeoneDataScience.**

-You will have week 3 for your self where you can explore the Possible Data Sciencce Career Paths and decided which you will specialize on.
-Week 3 assignment will be,you  look for someone new in data science and teach them (data science) for atleast 30 minutes, and pick a specific topic around data science and write about it, for example create a data snlysis roadmap on Twitter or LinkedIn
+In week 3, you will have some time to explore the different data science career paths and decide which one you want to specialize in.
+As an assignment, you will find someone new to data science and teach them about it for at least 30 minutes.
+You will also pick a specific topic in data science and write about it, such as creating a data analysis roadmap on Twitter or LinkedIn.

 ------